Nathan3-14/botc_token_generator/README.md

 # Blood on the Clocktower - Token Maker
+# ADD CHANGED MARKERS TO WHAT I CHANGED, ALSO REMOVE THIS

 This project allows to create tokens to print and play Blood on the Clocktower.
 The tokens will be added to a pdf to simplify the printing.